aframevr/aframe/docs/components/oculus-touch-controls.md

 | model                | Whether the Touch controller model is loaded.      | true                 |
 | rotationOffset       | Offset to apply to model rotation.                 | 0                    |

+The emulated property is rarely needed, but is provided for use cases that must force controller event listeners to be added despite no controllers actually being present, e.g. motion / event capture replays.

 ## Events

 | Event Name           | Description                    |